-Here are top 3 critical reasons that might send your good employees packing and how do you stop them from doing so.
+Here are the top 3 critical reasons that might send your good employees packing and how do you stop them from doing so.
 It is not difficult to hold on to your good employees.

 1. They feel unchallenged by the work itself

-One of the main reasons good employees or top performers leave is ‘Career Stagnation’.
+One of the main reasons good employees or top performers leave is ‘Career Stagnation.’
 Employees experience boredom and unchallenged at work beyond a point.
-Employees start to develop a sense of complacency around a job role they’ve been doing for long, they grow too comfortable.
+Employees start to develop a sense of complacency around a job role they’ve been doing for long; they grow too comfortable.

 Years down the line, they start to feel a career stagnation with no room for growth, no skills to add and find it difficult to change gears and shift career paths.

 No career advancement opportunities and scope for learning can push good employees to call it quits.
-If the best contributors of the company don’t feel motivated or challenged enough at work, they might grow disengaged and will be tempted to search for employment elsewhere.
+If the best contributors to the company don’t feel motivated or challenged enough at work, they might grow disengaged and will be tempted to search for employment elsewhere.

 Tip – Keep in check with your good employees regularly.
 Pick up on early signs of disengagement like – frequently calling in sick, under-performance, impassive attitude, growing distant, etc.

-How to cope – Make sure your employees are aware and exposed to all the available opportunities to grow, learn, experiment and implement new skills.
+How to cope – Make sure your employees are aware and exposed to all the available opportunities to grow, learn, experiment, and implement new skills.

 2. Feeling Undervalued

 Not recognizing and appreciating the contributions of your employees can trigger them to seek other employment.
-If employees don’t feel appreciated, they don’t work as hard and why should they.
+If employees don’t feel valued, they don’t work as hard and why should they.
 Failing to recognize your employees’ efforts, especially that of good employees, not only sabotages team camaraderie but also lowers the productivity of the team.

 Absence of recognition also makes them feel that they’re being taken advantage of.

-Tip – Monetary rewards aren’t always the answer to retain best employees.
-Sometimes they just want to feel appreciated for giving it their all.
+Tip – Monetary rewards aren’t always the answer to retain the best employees.
+Sometimes they want to feel appreciated for giving it their all.
 Time to time reassurance or sometimes a pat on the back is all they need as a reward.

 3. Not facilitating work-life balance

-Tip – Employees who can achieve work-life balance tend to feel more motivated and less stressed out at work.
+Tip –Employees who can achieve work-life balance tend to feel more motivated and less stressed out at work.